 Many people choose classic food snacks – funnel cake, turkey leg, Mickey bars or a Mickey pretzel.
 Did you know that there are so many more options in the Disney parks?

 The Magic Kingdom has a ton of snack options that go beyond the simple food choices!
-While things like water, Coke, a scoop of popcorn, and a piece of fresh fruit are all considered snacks, there are better options for you to spend those precious credits on.
+While things like water, Coke, a scoop of popcorn, and a piece of fresh fruit are all considered snacks, there are more creative and delicious options out there.

 Keep in mind that it is not uncommon for a menu item to leave the Disney parks for a time and then come back.
 Disney will also move certain menu items from one location to another, so be sure to check the most current menu options before you go!
 Let’s jump in to some of our favorite snacks!

-Let’s take a look at the best snack at Magic Kingdom!
+Let’s take a look at the best snacks at Magic Kingdom!

-1. Fruit and Nutella Waffle Sandwich Sleepy Hollow Inn, Liberty Square
+1. Fresh Fruit Waffle Sandwich (Fruit and Nutella Waffle Sandwich) Sleepy Hollow Inn, Liberty Square

-This waffle filled with fruit and nutella is available before 11:00am as a breakfast item!
-This is an incredibly popular food choice in the Magic Kingdom and has switched between being an all day item to a breakfast item.
+This waffle filled with fruit and nutella is available as a snack item all day long!
+This is an incredibly popular food choice in the Magic Kingdom and is considered one of the top choices.